Frequently Asked Questions

 Is there a standard Policy format?University Policies are drafted using a standard set of required information.
 This ensures consistency among Policies and increases clarity and uniformity of information.

-If I see a need for a Policy or want to create one, who do I contact?To submit your suggestion, or for help creating a Policy, please contact the university policy coordinator.
+If I see a need for a Policy or want to create one, who do I contact?To submit your suggestion, or for help creating a Policy, please contact the University Policy Office.

 Can anyone comment on a Policy?Any member of the Carnegie Mellon community can comment on an existing Policy or a new Policy under review and development.
 Policies under review are listed in the review box on the Policy homepage.